 Next-generation, high-throughput platform for satellite broadband networks.

-Powered by the JUPITER system on a Chip (soc), a powerfull multicore ASIC, every HT2000 terminal is also able to achieve more than 100 Mbps of throughput.
+Powered by the JUPITER System on a Chip (SOC), a powerful multicore ASIC, every HT2000 terminal is also able to achieve more than 100 Mbps of throughput.
 This throughput enables the JUPITER system to be effectively used for a wide variety of applications and markets.

 - Broadband Internet access

 - Enterprise networking

 - Video conferencing